dotnet/docs/docs/core/install/includes/microsoft-update.md

 Both security and non-security fixes for supported versions of .NET are provided through MU using multiple distribution channels.
 Automatic Updates (AU) is relevant to end users and consumers, while Window Server Update Services (WSUS) and Windows Update Catalog are relevant to IT administrators.

-The .NET installer executables support side-by-side (SxS) installations across major/minor releases for different architectures and components (runtime, SDK, etc.).
-For example, users can install both the 6.0.15 (x64) and 6.0.17 (x86) runtime.
+The .NET installer executables support side-by-side (SxS) installations across major and minor releases for different architectures and components, such as the runtime and SDK.
+For example, you can install both the 6.0.15 (x64) and 6.0.17 (x86) runtime.
 When MU triggers, it will offer the latest installer for both installations.

 #### Block updates